DaoCloud/DaoCloud-docs/docs/en/docs/baize/intro/install.md

 ## Conclusion

-After completing the above tasks, you can now experience all the functionalities of Baize in the worker cluster.
+After completing the above tasks, you can now experience all the functionalities of Intelligent Engine in the worker cluster.
 Enjoy using it!